Recruitment and Selection Procedure

 Each panel member will conduct shortlisting using the e-recruitment system.
 Panel members should shortlist individually in the first instance.
 All panel members are then required to reach a consensus in relation to shortlisting.

-A selection panel may accept late applications with valid reasons, up to the date of shortlisting.
+A selection panel may accept late applications with valid reasons.
 Applicants not shortlisted will be notified by Human Resources as soon as possible unless the selection panel requests otherwise.

-Interviews are required for all positions (in person, via telephone, Skype or other electronic media).
+Interviews are required for all positions (in person, via telephone, video conference or other online medium).
 Interviews must be structured in such a way to enable collection of sufficient evidence to confirm that the applicant(s) selected have the required skills, experience and motivation to carry out the inherent requirements or duties of the role and also demonstrate a commitment to the brand and values of the University.
 The selection panel should prepare the interview questions using the supporting documentation, guidelines and templates provided by Human Resources.
 After all interviews have been completed, the selection panel must reach consensus on a recommendation decision.

 Selection panels must be satisfied that the recommended candidate meets the selection criteria and is suitable for the position.
 It may also be appropriate NOT to recommend any of the candidates for appointment from the interview.
 In such cases, the panel coordinator should contact Human Resources to advise of the decision and discuss alternative recruitment options.